GoogleCloudPlatform/nodejs-serverless-microservices-demo/task-scheduler/README.md

 ## Required environment variables:

+- GOOGLE_CLOUD_PROJECT: Project ID
 - QUEUE_ID: the queue name to creates tasks in.
 - QUEUE_LOCATION: region of the queue
+- TARGET_SERVICE: name of the service that takes screenshots

 ## Deployment

+- Create a queue with `gcloud alpha tasks queues create-app-engine-queue [QUEUE_ID]`
 - Deploy the service with `gcloud app deploy`.
 - Create the cron job with `gcloud app deploy cron.yaml`.